 Make chocolate muffins

-- In a large bowl, mix up flour, baking powder, baking soda, cocoa powder, cinnamon, and salt.
+- In a large bowl, mix up flour, baking powder, baking soda, cocoa powder, and salt.1 ¾ cup all purpose flour, 2 teaspoon baking powder, 1 teaspoon baking soda, 3 tablespoon unsweetened cocoa powder, pinch of salt

-- Once dry is blended, add in pumpkin puree, sugar, milk, coffee, and vanilla.
-Stir or use a hand-mixer only enough to combine ingredients.
+- Once dry is blended, add in pumpkin puree, sugar, milk, and vanilla.
+Stir or use a hand-mixer only enough to combine ingredients.½ cups sweet potato puree or pumpkin purée, ½ cup organic cane sugar, ¾ cup dairy-free milk, 1 teaspoon vanilla

-- Fold in most of the chocolate chips, holding back some to sprinkle on top.
+- Fold in most of the chocolate chips, holding back some to sprinkle on top.¼ cup chocolate chips

 - Use a cookie scoop or spoon to fill wells nearly to the top.
 Tap pan on counter to even top.